 I am a responsible person.
 I take initiative.
 I choose my actions, attitudes, and moods.
 I do not blame others for my wrong actions.
 I do the right thing without being asked, even when no one is looking.

-Habit 2 - Begin with the end in mind
+HABIT TWO - Begin with the end in mind

 Have a Plan